pittcsc/Documents/Constitution.md

 ## XXV) Amendments

 Amendments to this Constitution will be presented by a board member for a vote.
 For approval, an amendment must receive a simple majority vote of approval from the board and a two-thirds vote of approval from the body of active student members.

+All constitution additions, revisions and deletions must be reported to the SORC.